Kitware/VTK/Documentation/dev/build.md

      of certain VTK filters by their VTK-m counterparts.
 There is also a runtime switch that can be used to enable/disable the overrides at run-time (on by default).
      It can be accessed using the static function `vtkmFilterOverrides::SetEnabled(bool)`.
+  * `VTK_DISPATCH_*_ARRAYS` (default `OFF` for all but AOS): If `ON`, enables the specified type of array to be included in a dispatch type list.
+Explicit arrays (such as AOS, SOA , etc.) are included in the `vtkArrayDispatchTypeList.h` while `vtkArrayDispatchImplicitTypeList` includes both explicit and implicit arrays.
+The implicit array framework is included in the `CommonImplicitArrays` module.

 The VTK module system provides a number of variables to control modules which are not otherwise controlled by the other options provided.